113270 Views

 In this lesson, we’ll cover the initial planning stages necessary for building a Raspberry Pi 5 cluster capable of running Docker Swarm.
 This process involves understanding the architecture, selecting hardware, and designing the network layout for your cluster.

 A cluster consists of multiple computers (nodes) working together to perform tasks or run applications more efficiently than a single device could on its own.
-This setup is ideal for high-availability services, load balancing, and distributed computing tasks.
+This setup is ideal for high-availability services When one or more computers act in unison to provide a service that is always available , load balancing When the workload is spread across multiple computers nodes , and distributed computing tasks.

 When planning a Raspberry Pi cluster, consider the roles each Pi will play: